 Though Pakistan is not a signatory to the Refugee Convention, other human rights treaties that Pakistan is a signatory to bind Pakistan’s actions.
 As discussed above, Pakistani courts have used international law to regulate the actions of Pakistani government.
 Thus, these treaties should inform administrative law rules that should apply to UNHCR activities in Pakistan.
 The relevant human rights obligations concerning refugees in these treaties are:

-- Articles 6, 9, 14, and 15 of Universal Declaration of Human Rights (UNDHR) provide for the right to life, liberty, security of person, right to be recognised everywhere as a person before law, freedom from arbitrary arrest, detention or exile, the right to seek, and asylum and the right to a nationality.
+• Articles 6, 9, 14, and 15 of Universal Declaration of Human Rights (UNDHR) provide for the right to life, liberty, security of person, right to be recognised everywhere as a person before law, freedom from arbitrary arrest, detention or exile, the right to seek asylum, and the right to a nationality.

 Similarly, Pakistan is bound by prohibition under customary international law on refoulement which imposes an obligation on Pakistan not to force anyone to return to a place where they would face a real risk of persecution, torture or other ill-treatment, or a threat to life.